Germany’s government has moved swiftly and decisively to confront the potentially devastating effects of the coronavirus pandemic on the economy.

 The federal development bank KfW has expanded and eased access and terms on two existing loan programs:

 - the KfW-Entrepreneur Loan

-KfW has also introduced a new KfW Special Programme.
-This programme includes generous terms and conditions on consortial financing for larger projects, as well as emergency liquidity aid for micro-enterprises and freelancers/self-employed persons experiencing financial difficulties caused by the corona crisis.
+KfW has introduced a variety of special programmes to suit companies of different sizes and ages.
+These programmes include generous terms and conditions on consortial financing for larger projects, as well as emergency liquidity aid for SMEs, micro-enterprises and freelancers/self-employed persons experiencing financial difficulties as a result of the corona crisis.